-If supervisor shadow stacks are enabled, ERETS pops values from the shadow stack (referenced by SSP) that were saved by FRED event delivery.
-These values are checked by the processor.
+If supervisor shadow stacks are enabled, ERETS pops and checks values from the shadow stack (referenced by SSP) that were saved by FRED event delivery.
 The following items detail the state that is popped from top (lowest address) to bottom, specifying the checks that are performed:

-- The SSP of the return context (64 bits). - This value must be 4-byte aligned (bits 1:0 must be zero); otherwise, a control protection exception (#CP) occurs. - This value must be canonical relative to the current paging mode; otherwise, a #GP occurs.
-(This #GP has priority below the #CP exceptions specified in the following items.) - The linear instruction pointer of the return context (64 bits). - This value must equal the RIP of the return context that was popped from the regular stack; otherwise, a #CP occurs. - The CS of the return context (64 bits). - This value must equal the current CS selector (bits 63:16 of the value must be 0); otherwise, a #CP occurs.
+• The SSP of the return context (64 bits).

+This value must be 4-byte aligned (bits 1:0 must be zero); otherwise, a control protection exception (#CP) occurs.

+This value must be canonical relative to the current paging mode; otherwise, a #GP occurs.
+(This #GP has priority below the #CP exceptions specified in the following items.)

+• The linear instruction pointer of the return context (64 bits).

+This value must equal the RIP of the return context that was popped from the regular stack; otherwise, a #CP occurs.

+• The CS of the return context (64 bits).

+This value must equal the current CS selector (bits 63:16 of the value must be 0); otherwise, a #CP occurs.

-If supervisor shadow stacks are enabled and the stack level is changing (based on the value popped from the regular stack; see above), subsequent operation of ERETS depends on the values of the FRED SSP MSR for the CSL (not the new stack level) and of SSP.
-(That is, if ERETS is executing with CSL = 2 and is returning to stack level 1, the relevant MSR is IA32_FRED_SSP2.)
+If supervisor shadow stacks are enabled and the stack level is changing (based on the new stack level popped from the regular stack; see Section 6.1.1), subsequent operation of ERETS depends on the current SSP value and the value of the FRED SSP MSR for the CSL (not the new stack level).
+(That is, if ERETS is executing with CSL = 2 and is returning to stack level 1, the relevant MSR is IA32\FRED\SSP2.)
 The following items apply:

-- If bit 0 of the MSR is set and the remaining bits of the MSR equal the corresponding bits in SSP, the MSR is already verified and no other action is performed. - If the value of the MSR equals that of SSP (implying that MSR bit 0 is clear), ERETS reads 8 bytes from the address in SSP.
+- If the value of the MSR equals the value of SSP with bit 0 set, the MSR is already verified and no other action is performed. - If the value of the MSR equals that of SSP (implying that MSR bit 0 is clear), ERETS reads 8 bytes from the address in SSP.
 If the value read equals the SSP value with bit 0 set to 1 (and thus is a locked token), that value is loaded into the MSR.
 This sets bit 0 of the MSR to 1, indicating that the MSR is now verified.
 (If any other value is read, the MSR is not modified.) - If the MSR has any other value, ERETS reads 8 bytes from the address in SSP, locking the address read. - If the value read equals the SSP value but with bit 0 set to 1 (indicating a busy token), the lock is released and the value of SSP is written back.
 This clears bit 0 in the token, indicating that it is now free.
-(The token is freed because SSP does not match the MSR.) - If any other value is read, the lock is released and the value read is written back.
+(The token is freed because SSP does not match the MSR.) - If any other value is read, the lock is released and the value read is written back without change.

-Regardless of the value read, the MSR is not modified.
+Regardless of the value read, the MSR is not modified in this case.